amidaware/community-scripts/README.md

 ## `scripts_wip` folder

 The [`/scripts_wip/`](https://github.com/amidaware/community-scripts/tree/main/scripts_wip) is a collection box for anything you want WIP=(Work In Progress).
 Jot ideas, not completed scripts, all commits welcome.
 Have some time and want to help with Tactical RMM?
-Discuss in the #script Discord channel and toss around ideas with other scripters and improve scripts from wip to official script quality.
+Discuss in the #script Discord channel and toss around ideas with other people and improve scripts from wip to official script quality.

 ## `scripts` folder